UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team35-coral-reef-segmentation.md

 context, followed by a decoder for boundary refinement.

 **Results.**
+With limited training time, DeepLabV3+ performs below SegFormer:
 - FULL: Val mIoU 0.3591, Test mIoU 0.4548
 - TILED: Val mIoU 0.3333, Test mIoU 0.4260

 **Interpretation.**
+The DeepLab result is similar to our SegFormer result as we could optimize and get better results with more time/compute.
 CNN models can require careful tuning of LR schedules and longer training to be competitive on fine-grained multi-class segmentation.

 ### SAM3 Fine-Tuning (Foundation Model)